American Indian Education Program

 Our services include:

-IN ORDER TO PROVIDE SERVICES FOR YOUR STUDENT(S) A SIGNED PARENT CONSENT FORM IS REQUIRED.Please download and sign the Parent Consent Form.
+IN ORDER TO PROVIDE SERVICES FOR YOUR STUDENT(S) A SIGNED PARENT CONSENT FORM IS REQUIRED.Please go to the 'forms' download and sign the document.

 - Academic advising (K-12)